 This project began after slaying the Tail of The Dragon’s 318 curves last October.
 We determined that the new Mazda 3 would benefit from additional bracing, and we are currently testing the first round of prototypes.
-In this blog, we will go into the development process of the RHB and the steps we took to get to our current sample, which will be the design you can purchase for your hatch in the coming months.
+In this blog, we will go into the development process of the Rear Hatch Brace and the steps we took to get to our current sample, which will be the design you can purchase for your hatch in the coming months.

 This project began by searching for suitable mounting locations to tie the brackets and cross bars into the chassis effectively.
 After removing a good amount of the hatch trim panels, we found that the existing mounting locations for the seat back latch were a perfect spot to use as the location for the main cross bar brackets since they are tied into a main chassis structure.
 They also feature two M10 bolt locations perfect for providing a secure bracket mounting point.